-This document describes the configuration settings in the application and on the Identity Provider side that should be made to make SAML Single Sign On possible.
+This article describes the configuration settings in the application and on the Identity Provider side that should be made to make SAML Single Sign On possible.

 If your account type is Branded/ Private Label, the parameters below have to be provided to FORM.
 If you have a Self-Hosted instance of the application, these parameters have to be added to the config.properties file of the application.